-Ms. Nanae Yamashiro (JPN) is a PhD candidate in international public policy at the University of Tsukuba.
+Ms. Nanae YAMASHIRO (JPN) is the 2013-2014 Vasey Fellow.
+Nanae is a PhD candidate in international public policy at the University of Tsukuba.
 She has been a visiting scholar at the Paul H. Nitze School of Advanced International Studies and the Edwin O. Reischauer Center for East Asian Studies.
 Yamashiro focuses on analyzing the US presence in Okinawa with a focus on the base management process by both the US and Japanese governments.
 She received her MA in international political economy and BA in international relations from the University of Tsukuba.

 Previous Vasey Fellows

 Ms. Yujing SHENTU (PRC) was the 2012-2013 Vasey Fellow.
 She is a PhD candidate in the political science department at the University of Hawaii at Manoa.
 Her research interests include Asia Pacific regional cooperation, civil society reform, and democratic governance.
 She studied international relations at the International Relations Institute of the PLA, Nanjing.
 She was resident director coordinating an effective cross-cultural study system for teaching and administrative affairs for the China Center of Global College, Long Island University and the Zhejiang University International Program.
 Yujing holds an MA in international trade and finance from the Department of Business and Law at Leeds Metropolitan University.